DFHack/dfhack/docs/dev/data-identity.rst

 that will persist in the Lua environment beyond the lifetime of the plugin.
-Declaring a ``struct_identity`` in a plugin that is the child of another ``struct_identity`` will also result in a potentially dangling reference to that identity in the ``child`` vector of the parent identity, which means this must also be approaached with caution.
+Declaring a ``struct_identity`` in a plugin that is the child of another ``struct_identity`` will also result in a potentially dangling reference to that identity in the ``child`` vector of the parent identity, which means this must also be approached with caution.

 Namespace issues
 ================